What we look for

 Additionally, honors, advanced placement and international baccalaureate courses are recognized if they are available at your school.
 As part of application review, we will recalculate your grade point average to include academic courses only.
 The majority of admitted students will have a recalculated GPA of 3.0 or higher.

-The middle 50 percent of Augustana students score between a 23 and 29 on the ACT, which is equivalent to the SAT score of 1130-1380 (M+ERW).
+For those students who submit test scores, the middle 50 percent of Augustana students score between a 23 and 29 on the ACT, which is equivalent to the SAT score of 1130-1380 (M+ERW)

 Letters of recommendation

-Letters of recommendations are recommended, but not required.
+Letters of recommendations are encouraged, but not required.
 Recommendations from a school counselor or a teacher may be submitted.